 Do you want to be at the heart of a high-growth, well-funded, digital health company, that is revolutionising the way that clinicians gain early insight into their patients’ conditions?

 Xim’s Lifelight technology extracts clinical vital signs (pulse, blood oxygen, blood pressure, respiration rate) from simple video feeds (from standard webcams).

-The system is based on the combining the established state of the art from machine vision (specifically Remote Photoplethysmography), signal processing, and machine learning.
-It has been trialled at a number of the UK’s largest teaching hospitals with the result that xim now possesses possibly the largest dataset of its type (one million heartbeats) for supporting machine learning.
-Xim is currently in the process of securing CE marking for Lifelight as a Class IIa medical device.
+The solution is based on combining established state-of-the art machine vision (specifically Remote Photoplethysmography), signal processing and machine learning.
+It has been trialled at a number of the UK’s largest teaching hospitals, resulting in possibly the largest dataset of its type – one million heartbeats – for supporting machine learning.
+Currently registered as a Class I medical device, xim is currently in the process of securing CE marking for Lifelight as a Class IIb medical device.

 At the heart of the intellectual part of the company is our signal processing algorithms.
 These are used to derive the vital signs either directly or through the correct derivation of signal ‘features’ which are then used as inputs into our machine learning capability.

-Following the securing of significant funding, Xim is now looking to further enhance and refine the algorithms at the heart of the system that deduce clear vital signs from a complex video signal.
+Having recently secured significant further funding, xim is now looking to further enhance and refine the algorithms at the heart of the solution that deduce clear vital signs from a complex video signal.

 To help us we are looking for scientific programmers who can rapidly turn signal processing and machine vision improvements into working code helping us rapidly explore and develop emerging signal processing concepts and capabilities.

-The algorithms that underpin Xim’s products are constantly being refined as a result of clinical findings, scientific advances as described in the literature, and machine learning insights.
+The algorithms that underpin xim’s solutions are constantly being refined as a result of clinical findings, scientific advances and machine learning insights.